Put More Care in the World: 7 Reasons to Send a Card

 Tell teachers they’re appreciated

-The heroes who share their knowledge and their examples with your kids every day always love a “thank you.”
-But when they’re working to translate their lesson plans to online sessions (maybe while teaching their own kiddos), a little extra appreciation is in order.
+The educators who share their knowledge and examples with your kids every day always love a thank-you, especially at the end of the year—when little attention spans are short, a little extra appreciation is in order!

 Wish someone well